rust-lang/rust-wiki-backup/Containers.md

-Containers in the standard libraries:
+# Containers in the standard libraries

 * Mutable:
     * `core::dlist` (doubly-linked list - uses @ but avoiding that would require `unsafe`)